Time-consistent stopping under decreasing impatience: A Detailed Case Study: Stopping of BES(1)

-When $a>a^*$, although $\tau_a\notin\Ec'(\X)$ by Proposition~\ref{prop:entire Ec}, we may employ the iteration in Theorem~\ref{thm:main 2} to find a stopping policy in $\Ec'(\X)$.
-In general, the repetitive application of $\Theta$ in Theorem~\ref{thm:main 2} can be very complicated.
-It has, nonetheless, a simple structure under current setting: to reach an equilibrium, we need at most {\it two} iterations.
-To establish this, we need the next lemma, whose proof is delegated in Appendix~\ref{subsec:lem tau_a=tau'_a}.
+For $a>a^*$, although $\tau_a\notin\Ec(\R_+)$ by Proposition~\ref{prop:entire Ec}, we may use the iteration in \eqref{tau0} to find a stopping policy in $\Ec(\R_+)$.
+Here, the repetitive application of $\Theta$ to $\tau_a$ has a simple structure: to reach an equilibrium, we need only {\it one} iteration.